Payment and collection of fees policy

 Definitions

-Approved provider: The legal entity that is approved to operate an education and care service and is legally responsible for managing the service and holds a provider approval (National Law).
-A provider approval authorises a person or organisation to apply for one or more service approvals and is valid in all jurisdictions.
+Approved provider: The approved provider is the legal body approved to run an education and care service.
+It is legally responsible for managing the service and holds provider approval (National Law).
+Provider approval allows a person or organisation to apply for one or more service approvals.
+It is valid throughout Australia.

-Free Kinder: An annual payment made to kindergarten providers by the Department of Education in respect of each funded kindergarten child.
-For children enrolled in kindergarten within a long day care program, this payment is offset against parent fees, after Child Care Subsidy has been applied.
+Free Kinder: A Victorian Government program that covers kindergarten costs.
+For children enrolled in kindergarten within a long day care program, the Free Kinder payment reduces parent fees, after any Child Care Subsidy has been deducted.
 For children enrolled in a sessional kindergarten program, the kindergarten provider keeps the Free Kinder payment and does not charge parents any fees for their child to attend the kindergarten program.

-National Quality Standard (NQS): The NQS sets a national benchmark for the quality of children’s education and care services.
-The NQS is comprised of guiding principles, quality areas, standards, and elements.
-There are 7 quality areas which capture aspects critical to the provision of quality education and care.
+National Quality Standard (NQS): The NQS is a national quality benchmark for children’s education and care services.
+The NQS comprises guiding principles, quality areas, standards and elements.
+There are 7 quality areas covering different aspects of high-quality education and care.

-Nominated supervisor: A person who has been nominated by the approved provider of the service under Part 3 of the Act can be the nominated supervisor.
-All services must have a nominated supervisor with responsibility for the service in accordance with the National Regulations.
+Nominated supervisor: A person who has been nominated by the approved provider of the service under Part 3 of the Act.
+All services must have a nominated supervisor with responsibility for the service in line with the National Regulations.
 The approved provider must take reasonable steps to ensure the nominated supervisor is a fit and proper person with suitable skills, qualifications and experience.
-The Regulatory Authority must be notified if the nominated supervisor for the service changes or is no longer employed at the service within 14 days.
+The Regulatory Authority must be notified within 14 days if the nominated supervisor for the service changes or is no longer employed at the service.

 Parent: In relation to a child, includes: